fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 database for testing, so I couldn’t wait any longer to show you a fixture. (pytest also supports old-fashioned setup and teardown functions, like what is used in unittest and nose, but they are not nearly as fun.
-However, if you are curious, they are described in Appendix 5, xUnit Fixtures, on page 183 .)
+However, if you are curious, they are described in Appendix 5, xUnit Fixtures.)

 Let’s set aside fixture discussion for now and go to the top of the project and run our smoke test suite: